MartinsSoftwareLoesungen/MartinsSoftwareLoesungen.github.io/index.md

 ## Welcome to CannyBuddy Support Site

-CannyBuddy is a lightweight and easy-to-use App for getting information about the actual bioavailability of your Cannabis.
+CannyBuddy is a lightweight and easy-to-use App for getting information about the estimated bioavailability of your Cannabis.

 ```markdown
 Screenshot